-The objective of this project is to promote the sustainable management of water by developing a long-term, coordinated approach for improving water security across Victoria, including reforms to the water planning and management frameworks for the water sector and embracing new and innovative methods of service delivery and knowledge sharing.
+This project aims to promote the sustainable management of water by developing a long-term, coordinated approach for improving water security across Victoria, including reforms to the water planning and management frameworks for the water sector and embracing new and innovative methods of service delivery and knowledge sharing.

-Framework reforms will contribute to the sustainable management of our finite water supplies under pressures of drought, climate change and rapid population growth as well as providing robust, evidence-based planning for water supply investment decisions.
-Summary of progress in Year 1 of EC5:
+Framework reforms will contribute to the sustainable management of our finite water supplies under pressures of drought, climate change and rapid population growth, as well as provide robust, evidence-based planning for water supply investment decisions.

 Central and Gippsland Sustainable Water Strategy

-- Established and delivered a collaborative planning process with water corporations, CMAs, Victorian Environmental Water Holder RAPs in the region and other government departments to develop content for the draft CGRSWS to meet section 22C (1) of the Water Act 1989 and 22C(2) of the Water Act 1989 being to take into account any Long Term Water Resource Assessment.
+Delivered a collaborative planning process with water corporations, Catchment Management Authorities, Victorian Environmental Water Holder, Registered Aboriginal Parties in the region and other government departments to prepare the CGRSWS discussion draft to meet section 22C requirements of the Water Act 1989, including responding to the findings of the 2020 Long-Term Water Resource Assessment for southern Victoria.

 Mitigating the risks of small dams